cajuncoding/cajuncoding.github.io/_posts/2020-07-22-dynamic-cloudflare-dns-subdomain-redirect.md

 Since I'm using GitHub Pages to power my main site I need to redirect all traffic to the correct domain for GitHub Pages to understand and handle the requests -- of which it will only support my apex name and the default subdomain binding for _www_.

-As documented in [GitHub docs here](https://docs.github.com/en/github/working-with-github-pages/troubleshooting-custom-domains-and-github-pages), I'm following thier direction:
+As documented in [GitHub docs here](https://docs.github.com/en/github/working-with-github-pages/troubleshooting-custom-domains-and-github-pages), I'm following their direction:

 <img src="../assets/img/2020-07-22-dynamic-cloudflare-dns-subdomain-redirect/github-cname-limits.png " class="fullsize" data-zoomable />